Declining sperm counts, polluted breast milk, autoimmune disorders — the diabolical legacy of capital’s exploitation of labour

 Capitalist states protect capitalist interests; likewise, socialist states are needed to protect social interests from capital, until counter-revolution has been thoroughly defeated (i.e. globally).

-Marx could see that the mechanical treatment of materials would give way to chemical methods.
+Marx saw that the mechanical treatment of materials were giving way to chemical methods.
 But before they could be applied in industry, they had to be given the corresponding technological form in terms of mechanisation or automation.
 Unlike mechanical methods of treating matter, explains Soviet theorist Genrikh Volkov,

-“chemical reactions do not require the use of implements exerting a direct influence on the object of labour.
+“chemical reactions do not require the use of implements exerting a direct influence on the object of labour [the product being produced].
 The chemical properties themselves play the role of such ‘implements’.
 Nor is there any need for the power required in mechanical methods for driving the tools.
 Once the substances have been brought into contact, the reaction generally proceeds automatically….
 In addition, whereas mechanical treatment is the result of a series of discrete, disjointed, singular movements, chemical treatment is continuous by nature, since chemical reactions go on without interruption.

 “Automatic processes and continuity are the indispensable features typical of automation.
 Hence, chemical methods of treatment correspond to the very essence of automation (which cannot be said about mechanical and certain physical methods).
 Furthermore, chemical methods cannot dispense with automation, inasmuch as many chemical processes are harmful to health, and also because their control requires absolute precision, which only cybernetical devices can ensure.

-Such developments will create more ‘overground’ space for reviving the environment and dedicating more plants to general production.
+Such developments will create more ‘overground’ space for reviving the environment and dedicating more land to communal cattle rearing, hydroponics, permaculture,plant production, and so on.
 In this way, whereas automation intensifies the antagonism between man and nature under capitalism, it reunites them under communism.

 One of the projects championed by Fidel Castro in socialist Cuba was a biotechnology mission, beginning a year after the revolution.
 In 1960, Castro declared that “the future of our homeland must be that of men of science”.
 At his insistence, Cuba established a National Centre for Scientific Research (CNIC), the Centre for Molecular Immunology (CIM), the Finlay Institute and the Centre for Genetic Engineering and Biotechnology (CIGB).